donaldsanchez11/donaldsanchez11.github.io/essays/smart_question.md

 If your question is a "not smart" question, then you should probably expect a "not smart" answer.

 For me, the quality of an answer often depends on the quality of the question.
 A good question gives the other person enough information to understand what you are trying to solve.
-A question with little thought or context can lead to an answer that is just as unclear.
+A question with little thought or context can lead to an answer that is just doesn't make sense.

 ## Smart Questions

 <img src="../img/e11_smart_q/Math_Lady_meme.jpg">

 A smart question helps answer the bigger question or solve the bigger problem.
 You put effort into the question, and you understand what you are asking.
 A smart question does not need to sound complicated.
-In fact, it can be very simple.
+It can be very simple.
 What makes it smart is that it has a purpose.
 You have already thought about the problem, gathered some information, and figured out what part you do not understand.

 For example, instead of asking: